Russia moves more troops westward amid Ukraine tensions

 Washington and its allies firmly rejected Moscow’s demands during Russia-U.S. negotiations in Geneva and a related NATO-Russia meeting in Brussels last week.

-Fomin said the drills in Belarus, which involve moving an unspecified number of troops from Russia’s Eastern Military District that spreads across several time zones in Eastern Siberia and the Far East, reflect the need to practice concentrating the country’s entire military potential in western Russia.
+Fomin said the drills in Belarus, which involve an unspecified number of troops from Russia’s Eastern Military District, reflect the need to practice concentrating the country’s entire military potential in the west.

 “A situation may arise when forces and means of the regional group of forces will be insufficient to ensure reliable security of the union state, and we must be ready to strengthen it,” Fomin said at a meeting with foreign military attaches.
 “We have reached an understanding with Belarus that it’s necessary to engage the entire military potential for joint defense.”

 Amid the tensions, Ukraine’s Defense Ministry said Tuesday it was speeding up efforts to form reserve battalions that would allow for the rapid deployment of 130,000 recruits to expand the country’s 246,000-strong military.
-The battalions from the newly formed Territorial Defense Forces could include reservists between the ages of 18 and 60.
+The battalions from the newly formed Territorial Defense Forces could include reservists from aged 18 to 60.

 The United States and its allies have urged Russia to deescalate the situation by calling back the troops amassed near Ukraine.